Carter G. Phillips

 - Federal Communications Commission v.
 Fox Television Stations (132 S. Ct.
 2307), in which the court held that because the Commission failed to give Fox or ABC fair notice prior to the broadcasts in question that fleeting expletives and momentary nudity could be found actionably indecent, the Commission’s standards as applied to these broadcasts were unconstitutionally vague.

 Carter’s advocacy on behalf of clients has earned him acknowledgement in numerous industry publications.
 He has been consistently recognized in the top tier by Chambers USA, and received a “Star” ranking, Chambers’ designation for its highest level of rankings, in Appellate Law (Nationwide) for the seventh consecutive year in 2015.
 That publication said that Carter is “one of the leading lights of the appellate Bar, described as ‘a truly unique talent’ whose incredible expertise sees him appear frequently before the Supreme Court.”
 Over the years, sources have told Chambers that Carter is “in a league of his own” with “a CV that stretches from the U.S. to London,” noting especially that he “enjoys a lot of credibility with the Supreme Court and has an amazing track record,” and that “there’s nobody quite like him on an appellate issue.”

 In recognition of Carter’s litigation success, he was been ranked among the nation’s top lawyers by Chambers USA, The Legal 500 United States, The Best Lawyers in America, Who’s Who Legal and The National Law Journal.
 In 2015, Carter was named to the National Law Journal’s list of Litigation Trailblazers, as well as named to the Who’s Who Legal: Business Crime Defence list.
 In The Legal 500, Carter is recommended as a Leading Lawyer.
 Carter was named to the 2013 National Law Journal list of The 100 Most Influential Lawyers in America.
 He was also named one of the 2012 Lawyers of the Year in the area of Litigation - Regulatory Enforcement by Best Lawyers.
-Washingtonian magazine named Carter to its 2013 list of Washington’s Best Lawyers as one of the region’s “best legal minds” for his Supreme Court practice.
+Washingtonian magazine named Carter to its list of Washington’s Best Lawyers as one of the region’s “best legal minds” for his Supreme Court practice, every year since 2013.
 He has been listed in the top 10 among Super Lawyers magazine’s Top 100 lawyers in Washington, from 2007-2013 based on a vote of peers, and also earned a spot on Law360’s list of Appellate MVPs that year.
 Carter was honored as one of “The Decade’s Most Influential Lawyers” in 2010 by the National Law Journal.
 Recognized as one of the lawyers who has “defined a decade” with “a reputation as the point man for high-level appellate cases,” Carter was noted in the Journal for his successful representation of clients in the Supreme Court, and his pro bono and other appellate representations.
 A year earlier, Carter was named one of the “90 Greatest Washington Lawyers of the Last 30 Years” by the Legal Times.
 In 2007, he received the Lewis F. Powell Award for Business Advocacy given by the National Chamber Litigation Center, the public policy law firm of the U.S. Chamber of Commerce.
 He was also selected by his peers to be included in the 2007 edition of The Best Lawyers in America in the specialty of Appellate Law and has been listed every year since.